Advertising mail

 Postal filter

-If you want to send advertising mail to someone, you first have to check whether that person has been registered in the Postal filter.
-If so, you are not allowed to send any advertising mail to that person.
+If you want to send advertising mail to someone, it is wise to first check whether that person has been registered in the Postal filter.
+If so, that person has indicated that they do not appreciate advertising mail.
+If you still send advertising mail, that person will probably experience it as a nuisance.

 Advertising mail to companies